Do Schools Need To Rethink How They Use Images of Students In The Age of AI?

 So what has happened?

-In the space of a week I was sent 2 articles and had 1 school phone me up worried about the implications….
-It was a shock to me and it must have been a shock to most schools.
+In the space of a week, I was sent two articles and had a school phone me up, worried about the implications….
+It was a shock to me, and it must have been a shock to most schools.

 Should we still be showing students’ faces online?